SunehB/FSBC/README.md

 2) Product Requirements

    -Goal:
-         -Create a web-interface that allows a user to see what satilites pass over them and play a song corresponding to that satilites country of origin.
+         - Create a web-interface that allows a user to see what satilites pass over them and play a song corresponding to that satilites country of origin.

    -Non-Goal:
-         -The web-interface will not track satilites leaving the region above the querey.
+         - The web-interface will not track satilites leaving the region above the querey.
 A new querey is only made when the previous song ends.
       -Non-Functional Requirements:

 4) Project Management